 Marketing and Website Maintenance

 When most people think of a virtual assistant, marketing support doesn’t necessarily come to mind.
 However, offloading tedious tasks allows you/your team to focus on driving your marketing strategy.
-Here are some of the tasks you can offload depending on if the VA is a specialist or not:
+Here are some of the tasks you can offload, depending on whether the VA is a specialist or not:

 Generalist: